Iowa Pacific Holdings

 Iowa Pacific Holdings was a holding company that owned railroad properties across North America and the United Kingdom, as well as providing services such as railcar repairs, leasing, management and consulting services to other operators.
-The company was founded in 2001 with headquarters in Chicago, Illinois.
+The company was founded in 2001 with its headquarters in Chicago, Illinois.

 History

-Iowa Pacific's North American freight services are operated by subsidiary Permian Basin Railways, which was formed in 2002 to operate the Texas – New Mexico Railroad and the West Texas and Lubbock Railway; since then, Iowa Pacific through Permian Basin has acquired the Arizona Eastern Railway in 2004, (sold September 1, 2011 to Genesee & Wyoming Inc.) the San Luis & Rio Grande Railroad in 2005, the Chicago Terminal Railroad in 2006 and the Mount Hood Railroad in 2008.
+Iowa Pacific's North American freight services were operated by subsidiary Permian Basin Railways, which was formed in 2002 to operate the Texas – New Mexico Railroad and the West Texas and Lubbock Railway.
+Iowa Pacific through Permian Basin acquired the Arizona Eastern Railway in 2004, (sold September 1, 2011 to Genesee & Wyoming Inc.) the San Luis & Rio Grande Railroad in 2005, the Chicago Terminal Railroad in 2006 and the Mount Hood Railroad in 2008.

-In addition to freight operations, Iowa Pacific operated several passenger train operations through North America.
-The Rio Grande Scenic Railroad began operations in 2006, the Mount Hood Railroad, which operates both freight and passenger services, was purchased in 2008, the same year Copper Spike Excursion Train service began over Arizona Eastern trackage.
+In addition to freight operations, Iowa Pacific operated several passenger trains through North America.
+The Rio Grande Scenic Railroad began operations in 2006.
+The Mount Hood Railroad, which operates both freight and passenger services, was purchased in 2008, the same year Copper Spike Excursion Train service began over Arizona Eastern trackage.

 In August 2011, the Arizona Eastern Railway was sold to Genesee & Wyoming.

 The Saratoga and North Creek Railway began operations in the summer of 2011, offering scheduled passenger rail service, as opposed to excursion trains.
 Passenger operations ceased on April 7, 2018 as well as the final revenue freight train to remove stored tank cars.

-Iowa Pacific also owned the Dartmoor Railway and a controlling stake in the Weardale Railway, both heritage lines in England.
+Iowa Pacific also owned the Dartmoor Railway and had a controlling stake in the Weardale Railway, both heritage lines in England.
 Iowa Pacific purchased the companies in 2008, operating them under the name British American Railway Services.

 In 2012, Iowa Pacific acquired three railroad operations during the year: